-William B. Greenlee (1872-1953) was a Newberry Library Trustee whose generosity greatly enhanced the Library’s collections.
-Greenlee was an interested amateur student who studied Portuguese and Brazilian history in the Ayer Collection, meanwhile collecting books on his own.
+William B. Greenlee (1872-1953) was a Newberry Library Trustee whose generosity greatly enhanced the library’s collections.
+Greenlee was an interested amateur student who studied Portuguese and Brazilian history in the Ayer Collection while collecting books on his own.
 In 1937 he transferred his Portuguese library to the Newberry, where he worked among his books, selecting new titles and editing a volume of voyages to Brazil for the Hakluyt Society.
-The collection, numbering over 10,000 volumes, is particularly strong in these areas:
+The collection, numbering over 10,000 volumes, is particularly strong in the following areas:

 - Travel literature and special subjects relating to social life and customs

 - General Portuguese history and literature, especially colonial expansion

 While purposely not focusing on first editions of old and rare books, the Greenlee Collection has been built into one of the world’s finest working libraries of Luso-Brazilian research materials.
 In addition to print material, the Greenlee collection contains 226 Portuguese manuscripts, dating from 1660 to 1815.
 The acquisition of over 15,000 sixteenth- through nineteenth-century Portuguese leaflets, pamphlets, and booklets in recent years has added further research depth to this great collection.

 To find books within the William B. Greenlee collection or on Portuguese and Brazilian topics in our collection, you can search by Subject in our catalog using some of the following headings: